Understanding Assumable Mortgages

 When assuming a loan, it’s always important to talk to your lender and understand all the terms and conditions of your loan.
 When assuming a mortgage the buyer must meet the lender’s qualifications, similar to applying for a new loan.

-Q: What should homebuyers know about assumable mortgages?
-What kinds of questions should homebuyers ask before taking on an assumable mortgage?
+What should homebuyers know about assumable mortgages?

-- What is the current loan balance?
+- The current loan balance

-- What is the remaining loan term?
+- The remaining loan term

-- Are there restrictions or conditions?
+- Any restrictions or conditions

-Patrick adds: Usually, the sales price is different from the remaining loan balance because the equity belongs to the seller.
+Additionally, it's important to understand that usually the sales price is different from the remaining loan balance because the equity belongs to the seller.
 You may have to bring a larger down payment to closing than usual but this varies depending on the situation for each transaction.

-Savannah: While assumable mortgages can be attractive to buyers, sellers may weigh the potential downsides and opt for a more conventional sale.
+While assumable mortgages can be attractive to buyers, sellers may weigh the potential downsides and opt for a more conventional sale.

 - If the home’s market value significantly exceeds the loan balance, the seller might prefer a buyer who can secure financing at the full price, maximizing profit without complicating the transaction.

-Q: Any final words on assumable mortgages?
+Final words on assumable mortgages

-Savannah: Not all mortgages are assumable, and while a lower interest rate can be advantageous in a market with rising interest rates, there are reasons why it might not be smart for the buyer or seller.
-Take the time to make sure you understand all the loan terms and costs.
+"Not all mortgages are assumable, and while a lower interest rate can be advantageous in a market with rising interest rates, there are reasons why it might not be smart for the buyer or seller," says Stephanie, AHFC underwriting officer.

 Learn More!

-Sign up for HomeChoice™, AHFC's no-cost homebuyer education class, to learn more about the different types of loan options, finding a real estate licensee, shopping for a home and much more.
+Looking for more information to help prepare you for your next home purchase?
+Sign up for a no-cost homebuyer education class to learn more about the different types of loan options, finding a real estate licensee, shopping for a home and much more.